ibrahimkelly/ibrahimkelly/README.md

-# Hello, Fellow Coders! 👋
+# Ibrahim KELLY ! 👋

 I'm a Junior Software Engineer with a passion for crafting solutions using a diverse set of technologies.
 My journey into the tech realm started with studies in Insurance, Banking & Finance at FSEG in Mali, and now I'm weaving my skills as a developer specializing in various technologies.